NVIDIA data-center revenue in Q1 FY2027, up 92% year over year. Compute is $60.4bn of that; networking is the other $14.8bn.

 of AI

 Press P to switch into slide-show mode.
 Press P again, or Esc, to return to the single scrolling version.
-Press C to hide the two optional depth slides.
+Press C to hide the six optional depth slides.

 Four entries in the AI ledger all point in different directions.